Is my drinking bad enough to quit?

 I had already tried many, many things to improve my life with alcohol in it.
 I’d moved countries, states, jobs within the same industry, reinvented myself and moved to new industries, become a mum, seen multiple psychologists, gone on and off multiple medications, done acupuncture, naturopathy, meditation, yoga, running, I’d even done crossfit for crying out loud.
 None of these things, alone or together, made my life good enough with alcohol in it.

-So, like a scientist, I decided to remove alcohol as a single variable and see if my life was better if I didn’t drink at all… And it was.
+So, like a scientist, I decided to remove alcohol as a single variable and see if my life was better if I didn’t drink at all… And as it turns out, it was.

-If your drinking has become a ‘thing’ in your life, I want you to know that sobriety is available to you regardless of how much you drink or what consequences you’ve experienced as a result.
-It’s available to ANY drinker.
+If your drinking has become a ‘thing’ in your life, I want you to know that sobriety or taking an extended break from booze is available to you regardless of how much you drink or what consequences you’ve experienced as a result.
+Being alcohol-free is an option available to ANY drinker.

 No one should have to justify their choice not to take a drug.
 Even a legal one.